d13co/d13.co/content/posts/birthday/index.md

 I had fun writing this.
 I'm trying to improve my writing, but I can't seem to stop trying to thread the humour needle and stabbing my thumb in the process.

 Yes, I do believe MainNet launched June 12th.
-While not proven beyond reasonable doubt, that's the way by personal Occam's razor cuts.
+While not proven beyond reasonable doubt, that's the way my personal Occam's razor cuts.

 Beyond that: it's not that deep, I don't take it too seriously, and the conspiracy and religious references are meant to be tongue in cheek.
 Algorand is not a religion, I am not poking fun at religion in general, nor your religion in particular.